axsy/bolt-extension-tagcloud/readme.md

 ---------

 *   Add support for the tag boost in order to make some tags always shown in the tag cloud
-*   Probably add tags sorting
+*   Probably add tags sorting possibility
 *   Add service to make it simple to generate 'Tags' sections on the site (just like 'Archive', 'Categories' etc.)
 *   Research, what if content type has several taxonomies which behave like tags?
 Is it possible?